mauranmango/mauranmango/README.md

 # 💫 About Me:
-Motivated python developer , able to develop views, templates with Flask and Jinja2 to create user friendly website interface. <br>Implement effective user interface standards and maintain website using HTML, CSS, Bootstrap.
-Able to implement simple REST APIs with Flask Web APPs. <br>Using of Flask libraries to perform Web Scraping
+Analytical, motivated and hard-working Python developer with almost two years of experience designing, debugging and troubleshooting applications using Flask and Python coding languages.
+Hoping my development skills will help various industries.
+Able to implement simple REST APIs and performing web scraping using Flask libraries.

 ## 🌐 Socials: